Shopify/flash-list/documentation/docs/fundamentals/usage.md

 ### `ItemSeparatorComponent`

 Rendered in between each item, but not at the top or bottom.
-By default, `highlighted` and `leadingItem` props are provided.
+By default, `leadingItem` and `trailingItem` (if available) props are provided.

 ```ts
 ItemSeparatorComponent?: React.ComponentType<any>;